Volkswagen boss quits over diesel emissions scandal

 German Chancellor Angela Merkel had urged Volkswagen to move "as quickly as possible" to restore confidence in a company held up for generations as a paragon of German engineering prowess.

-The U.S. Environmental Protection Agency (EPA) said on Friday Volkswagen could face penalties of up to $18 billion.
+The U.S. Environmental Protection Agency (EPA) said on Friday Volkswagen could face penalties of up to $18 billion (£11.80 billion).

 Since then the crisis has snowballed, with the U.S. Justice Department launching a criminal inquiry, according to a source familiar with the matter.
 European and Asian countries as well as Canada have also said they are investigating the matter.